 Identify Custom Elements:

-Theme and Plugin Compatibility: Review your theme and plugins for Elementor compatibility.
+Theme and Plugin Compatibility: Review your theme and plugins to ensure they are compatible with Elementor.
 Some WPBakery-dependent themes may not work seamlessly with Elementor and might require adjustments or replacements.

 Familiarize Yourself with Elementor